kirilliliych/DemoInt/README.md

 C++11 introduced plenty of new things to us, and in this whole bunch of novelties such examples as __rvalue references__ and __move semantics__ can be noticed.
-Although it may seem that these entities are peculiarly similar to lvalue references and copy semantics accordingly, they introduce some new ideas to C++.
+Although it may seem that these entities are peculiarly similar to lvalue references and copy semantics accordingly, they introduce some new ideas to the language.

 ***
 ## Rvalue references